ngrx/platform/projects/ngrx.io/content/guide/store/feature-creators.md

 There are three main building blocks of global state management with `@ngrx/store`: actions, reducers, and selectors.
-For a particular feature state, we create a reducer for handling state transitions based on the dispatched actions and selectors for obtaining slices of the feature state.
+For a particular feature state, we create a reducer for handling state transitions based on the dispatched actions and selectors to obtain slices of the feature state.
 Also, we need to define a feature name needed to register the feature reducer in the NgRx store.
-Therefore, we can consider the NgRx feature as a group of feature name, feature reducer, and selectors for the particular feature state.
+Therefore, we can consider the NgRx feature as a grouping of the feature name, feature reducer, and selectors for the particular feature state.

 ## Using feature creator